Fatal Frame: Deep Crimson Butterfly

 Differences from Crimson Butterfly

-The main differences between Deep Crimson Butterfly and the original are the updated graphics and the new third-person camera angle, first used in Fatal Frame IV.
+The main differences between Deep Crimson Butterfly and the original are the updated graphics and the over-the-shoulder camera angle, first used in Fatal Frame IV.
 The map has been updated to work better with the new viewpoint, and the costumes were designed with more emphasis on the back since it is constantly in the player's view.
 Also similarly to Fatal Frame IV, the game contains "ghost hands" which may randomly pop up when the player attempts to pick up an item.
 If a hand appears the player will have to shake it off, or incur damage.
 Some items, such as cloth-covered mirrors, may also be interacted with, and the player can sometimes peek through windows, behind screens, into cupboards and so forth.

 Some areas throughout the game are newly accessible, such as the shores of Whisper Bridge and the atrium of the Osaka House, which could not be explored in the original.
 However, no significant new areas are introduced.